ReproductiveEndocrinologyMetabolism/Endo.R/README.md

 TINA, PLEASE ADD

 ### 12. Correlation analysis of gene expression and clinical measurments
+Correlation analysis between averaged gene expression per sample and clinical variables required subsetted subclusters and a table of clinical measurment per sample.
+The script will load the subcluster subset and perform average expression per sample.
+Thereafter, correlation analysis will be performed on all DEGs vs. selected clinical measurments.
+Please adjust the thresholds according to preferences.

 ### 13. Cluster proportion analysis
+Perform Mann-Whitney test (non-parametric, unpaired) on baseline samples cell type nuclei proportions and Wilcoxon signed-rank test (non-parametric, paired) between PCOS and treatment samples cell type nuclei proportions.
+The script will output tables and plots showing the p-value and adjusted p-value.

 ### 14. Folder of additional scripts for visualisation
+A collection of scripts to explore and visualise generated data.

 # Stereo-seq of endometrium
 ## Project directory